leanprover/theorem_proving_in_lean4/type_classes.md

 # end Ex
 ```
 In the above Lean code, the field `add` has type
-`Add.add : {α : Type} → Add α → α → α → α`
+`Add.add : {a : Type} → Add a → a → a → a`
-where the curly braces around the type `a` mean that it is an implicit argument.
+where the curly braces around the type `a` mean that it is an implicit
-We could implement `double` by
+argument.
+Note that `Add` is already defined in the Lean standard library which is why this sample is using a `namespace Ex` wrapper.

+Now you can implement a function `double` that takes an add implementation as a parameter:
 ```lean
 # namespace Ex
 # structure Add (a : Type) where